confluentinc/jmx-monitoring-stacks/README.md

 Add and execute the Ansible template task [here](jmxexporter-prometheus-grafana/cp-ansible/prometheus-config.yml) to generate the Prometheus configuration for your Ansible inventory.

+# How to use with Kubernetes and Confluent for Kubernetes Operator (CFK)

+To add JMX exporter configurations to your Kubernetes workspace, please refer to this [folder](jmxexporter-prometheus-grafana/cfk)

-# How to run with cp-demo
+# How to use with cp-demo

 This repo is intended to work smoothly with [Confluent cp-demo](https://github.com/confluentinc/cp-demo).
 Make sure you have enough system resources on the local host to run this.